Dherse/masterproef/content/2_ecosystem.typ

 All languages have a type system; it provides the basis for the language to reason about values.
 It can be of two types: static or dynamic.
 Static typing allows the compiler to know ahead of executing the code what each value is and means.
 This allows the compiler to provide features such as type verification that a value has the correct type for an operation and to optimise the code to improve performance.
 On the contrary, dynamic typing does not determine the type of values ahead of time, instead forcing the burden of type verification on the user.
 This practice makes development easier at the cost of increased overhead during execution and the loss of some optimisations @dot_analysis_2015.
 Additionally, dynamic typing is a common source of runtime errors for programs written in a dynamically typed language, something that is caught during the compilation process in statically typed languages.

 Therefore, static typing is generally preferred for applications where speed is a concern, as is the case in _C_ and _Rust_.
 However, dynamic typing is preferred for applications where iteration speed is more important, such as in _Python_.
 However, some languages exist at the intersection of these two paradigms, such as _Rust_, which can infer parts of the type system at compile time, allowing the user to write their code with fewer type annotations while still providing the benefits of static typing.
-This is achieved through a process called type inference, where the compiler generally uses the de facto standard algorithm called _Hindley-Milner_ algorithm #cite("milner_theory_1978", "rust_compiler"), which will be discussed further in @sec_phos.
+This is achieved through a process called type inference, where the compiler generally uses the de facto standard algorithm called _Hindley-Milner_ algorithm @milner_theory_1978 @rust_compiler, which will be discussed further in @sec_phos.

 #info-box(kind: "definition", footer: [ Adapted from @cardelli_understanding_1985 ])[
     *Polymorphism* refers to the ability of a language to allow the same code to be used with different types.